clojuredocs/guides/articles/tutorials/emacs.md

   {})
 ```

-Save the file (`C-x C-s`), switch back to the test buffer (`C-x b
+Compile this with `C-c C-k`, save it (`C-x C-s`), switch back to the
-ENTER`) and try compiling again (`C-c C-k`).
-This time it will
+test buffer (`C-x b ENTER`) and try compiling again (`C-c C-k`).
+This
-succeed, so try running the tests with `C-c C-,` and you should get a
+time it will succeed, so try running the tests with `C-c C-,` and you
-message in the mini-buffer (the small line at the bottom of you
+should get a message in the mini-buffer (the small line at the bottom of
-screen) telling you one test has failed AND you should have a red bar
+you screen) telling you one test has failed AND you should have a red
-across the `is` assertion.
-To check what the problem was, we can move
+bar across the `is` assertion.
+To check what the problem was, we can
-our cursor over the red bar and press `C-c '`.
-This shows the problem
+move our cursor over the red bar and press `C-c '`.
+This shows the
-with the assertion in the mini-buffer:
+problem with the assertion in the mini-buffer:

 ```clojure
 (not (= {:server "localhost",